-In the APA referencing style the description of an item is important except when a book, newspaper or journal article are used.
-After the title the description of CD-ROM, DVD, etc.

-should follow in square brackets) with the full stop following it: The sound and the fury [DVD].
+In Harvard the description of an item is important except when a book, newspaper or journal article are used.
+After the title the description of [CD-ROM], [DVD], etc. should follow in square brackets with the full stop following it: The sound and the fury [DVD].
 Another description would be: [Brochure].